malii-code/Convertion-system/program-documentation.md

 Program Documentation

 Project Documentation: Conversion-system Application

-Group: Group Q
+Group: Group M

-Project: A Mobile Number Base Converter Application built with Flutter.
+Project: A Flutter-based Mobile Number Base Converter Application.

 1 Introduction

-The application is a single-screen Flutter app that lets a user enter a number, select the number's current base, select the base they want to convert to, and see the result.
-The code is structured to keep the user interface separate from the conversion logic, making it easier to read and maintain.
+The application is a one-page Flutter application that enables a user to enter a number, select the number base, select the target base to convert to, and see the result.
+The code organization is such that the user interface remains separate from the process of conversion for ease of reading and maintenance.

 2. System Architecture

-We structured our app into three main parts, similar to a Model-View-Controller (MVC) pattern.
+We broke our app into three pieces, similar to a Model-View-Controller (MVC) design pattern.

-	The Model (ConversionService): This is the "brain" of our app .
-It's a Dart class that handles all the math for the base conversions.
-It knows nothing about the UI; it just takes numbers and converts them.
+The Model (ConversionService): It is the "brain" of our app.
+It's a Dart class that does all the calculation for the base conversions.
+It's not aware of the UI; it just takes numbers and converts them.

-	The View (The UI Widgets): This is the "face" of our app —what the user sees and interacts with.
-It includes the screen layout, text fields, buttons, and dropdown menus.
-Its job is to display information and capture user input.
+The View (The UI Widgets): This is the "face" of our application —what the user sees and interacts with.
+It includes the screen organization, text entries, buttons, and drop-down menus.
+It's tasked with displaying information and capturing user input.

-	The Controller (_NumberConverterScreenState): This is the "nervous system" that connects the Model and the View.
-It listens for user actions (like a button click), tells the Model to perform a conversion, and then tells the View to update itself with the result.
+Controller (_NumberConverterScreenState): This is the "nervous system" that connects the Model and the View.
+It listens for user action (e.g., a button press), tells the Model to perform a conversion, and then tells the View to reload itself with the result.

 3. Code Structure and Key Components

-All our code is in the main.dart file, organized into the three parts described above.
+We have all of our code in the main.dart file, broken into the three components described above.

-ConversionService (The Model) This class contains all the logic for converting numbers.
+ConversionService (The Model) It contains all the number conversion code.

-	It has private methods to convert any valid base (2-16) into a BigInt (a special type for very large numbers) and vice-versa.
+Private methods to convert any valid base (2-16) to a BigInt (a special number type for very large numbers) and back again.

-	The main public method, convertBase(), is what the Controller calls to perform a full conversion from one base to another.
+The public main method, convertBase(), is the one that gets called by the Controller to perform a full conversion between bases.

-UI Widgets (The View) This is the build method inside our main screen widget.
+UI Widgets (The View) This is the build method in our main screen widget.

-	TextField: Where the user types the number.
+TextField: Where the user types in the number.

-	DropdownButton: Two of these are used to let the user select the "From Base" and "To Base".
+DropdownButton: Two of these to enable the user to select the "From Base" and "To Base".

-	ElevatedButton: The "Convert" button that starts the calculation.
+ElevatedButton: The "Convert" button that performs the calculation.

-	Text: A text area at the bottom that displays the final result or an error message.
+Text: A bottom text field that displays the resultant result or an error message.

-_NumberConverterScreenState (The Controller) This class manages the app's interactive state.
+_NumberConverterScreenState (The Controller) This screen contains the app's interactive state.

-	It holds variables for the user's input, the selected bases, and the final result string.
+It holds variables for the user input, the selected bases, and the resultant result string.

-	The most important function here is _performConversion().
-When the "Convert" button is pressed, this function is called.
-It reads the input, calls the ConversionService to get the result, and handles any potential errors (like a user typing invalid characters).
-Finally, it uses setState() to update the screen and show the result to the user.
+The most important method here is _performConversion().
+When the "Convert" button is pressed, this method is called.
+It gets the input, calls the ConversionService for the result, and also handles any potential errors (for example, if a user types in non-convertible symbols).
+It then uses setState() to update the screen and show the result to the user.

-	4. How to Run the Application
+4. Running the Application

 Make sure you have the Flutter SDK installed.

-	Create a new Flutter project and replace the contents of lib/main.dart with our code.
+Make a new Flutter project and copy our code into lib/main.dart in lieu of its contents.

-	Open a terminal in the project folder.
+Open a terminal for the project directory.

-	Run flutter pub get to install any needed packages.
+Run flutter pub get to get any packages needed.

-	Run flutter run to start the app on an emulator or a connected device.
+Run flutter run to launch the app on an emulator or attached device.